Current Graduate Fellows

 Duetsch has gained experience during summers through programs such as NSF Research Experience for Undergraduates: Pratt & Whitney Assembly Engineering; and Boeing Aerodynamics Technology.

-She is the recipient of the Davenport Fellowship and is a New Horizons Graduate Scholar.
+She is the recipient of the Virginia Space Grant Consortium Fellowship.
 She hopes to one day work as an Aerodynamics Technical Fellow at The Boeing Company.

 “My area of research focuses on collecting detailed experimental data on the 3D turbulent boundary layer separation over a smooth bump.
 This is a good test case for Computational Fluid Dynamics (CFD) models, which typically struggle to accurately predict performance in this flow regime.
 The data from this test, along with detailed documentation of the experimental set-up and facility, initial conditions, and flow qualities, will help to tune CFD models to better predict the separation over this surface.
 These improved models can then be applied to more complex cases, such as commercial aircraft or spacecraft design applications.
 Increasing the quality of CFD predictions reduces the experimental testing required to validate the performance of this vehicles, which will speed up the development timeline and drastically decrease costs, allowing for more innovation in the industry.